pepaslabs/SICPChapterBooklets/README.md

 # SICPChapterBooklets
 [SICP](https://mitpress.mit.edu/sicp/), split into chapters, impositioned into booklets (PDF format).

-After [splitting SICP into chapters](https://github.com/pepaslabs/SICPChapters), I then used [impositioner](https://github.com/sgelb/impositioner) to reformat it to be printed, cut in half, and bound into a 5.5" x 8.5" booklets.
+After [splitting SICP into chapters](https://github.com/pepaslabs/SICPChapters), I then used [impositioner](https://github.com/sgelb/impositioner) to reformat it to be printed, cut in half, and bound into 5.5" x 8.5" booklets.

 ## Implementation Details